top of page

 Former Undergraduate Research Assistant

-Sangeetha completed her Bachelor's degree in Psychology at New York University – Abu Dhabi.
-She conducted research for her Capstone Project on autobiographical memories and narrative identity, looking more specifically into the impact of cultural orientation on memories.
-Sangeetha hopes to pursue her Ph.D in Organizational Psychology, working specifically with issues relating to multiculturalism at the work place.
+Sangeetha completed her Bachelor's degree in Psychology at New York University Abu Dhabi.
+Her capstone project explored autobiographical memories and narrative identity, looking more specifically into the impact of cultural orientation on memories.
+Sangeetha hopes to pursue her Ph.D in Organizational Psychology, working specifically with issues relating to multiculturalism in the work place.

 SIMRAN MOTIANI